Alfresco/docs-alfresco/enterprise-viewer/latest/install/index.md

 2. Copy the `OpenAnnotate.war` file into the `TOMCAT_HOME/webapps` directory.

-   You'll find the WAR file in the `Web Applications` folder of the alfresco-enterprise-viewer-package zip.
+   You'll find the WAR file in the `Web Applications` folder of the `alfresco-enterprise-viewer-package` zip.

-3. (If not already configured in the aca install) - Configure Tomcat for shared classpath loader as well as encoded slashes:
+3. Configure Tomcat for shared classpath loader as well as encoded slashes (if not already configured in the Content Accelerator installation):

    Edit the `TOMCAT_HOME/conf/catalina.properties` file and enable the `shared.loader` by adding the following line (if not already there):

    `shared.loader=${catalina.base}/shared/classes,${catalina.base}/shared/lib/*.jar`

-   ACA has some routes that are formatted like the following:
+   ACA has some routes that are formatted like:

     ```text
     /hpi/{aca-module}/{object-id}